Frequently Asked Questions

 - Complete the Free Application for Federal Student Aid (FAFSA)

-Deadline for TRiO/SSS Summer Bridge Program Early Admission is Friday, May 3, 2013.
-Applications will be accepted after this date until Wednesday, June 17 (or the Summer Bridge Program is filled).
+Deadline for TRIO/SSS Summer Bridge Program Early Admission is Friday, May 2, 2014.
+Applications will be accepted after this date until Friday, June 13 (or the Summer Bridge Program is filled).

-Summer Bridge students move into the residence hall on Sunday, July 7.
-The first day of class is Monday, July 8.
-Students will have their last day of class and move out of the residence hall on Thursday, August 8.
+Summer Bridge students move into the residence hall on Sunday, July 6.
+There will be two days of orientation and the first day of class is Wednesday, July 9.
+Students will have their last day of class and move out of the residence hall on Friday, August 8.

 What happens after I’ve been admitted to Summer Bridge?